FHIRType/workshop/README.md

 3. Trenton has set up a user for you manually, there's no integration with OSU (refer to Discord for your password).
 4. In the _Interpreter Path_ field, navigate to and select the git-bash.exe from your local Git installation

-If this all succeeds, when you run that configuration a git-bash terminal will open, which will then open a PuTTY terminal, weirdly you have to keep them both open.
+If this all succeeds, when you run that configuration a git-bash terminal will open, which MAY then open a PuTTY terminal, weirdly you have to keep them both open.

 ### Accessing the shared directory